 As people age, osteoarthritis becomes more common.
 It causes vertebrae in the neck to degenerate.
 When bone in the vertebrae attempts to repair itself, it overgrows, producing abnormal outgrowths of bone (spurs) and narrowing the spinal canal in the neck.
 (The spinal canal is the passageway that runs through the center of the spine and contains the spinal cord.)
 The disks between vertebrae also degenerate, decreasing the cushioning that otherwise protects the spinal cord.
 As a result, the spinal cord may be compressed, causing dysfunction.
 Some people are born with a narrow spinal canal.
 In them, compression due to spondylosis may be more severe.

-Often, the spinal nerve roots (the part of spinal nerves located next to the cord (see Biology of the Nervous System: How the Spine Is Organized) are also compressed.
+Often, the spinal nerve roots (the part of spinal nerves located next to the spinal cord—see see How the Spine Is Organized) are also compressed.

 Symptoms may result from compression of the spinal cord, the spinal nerve roots, or both.